-Producers might not print out scripts for the Bachelors, the Bachelorettes, and their contestants to follow, but they’re definitely pulling the strings on each season’s "love journey."
-In fact, these behind-the-scenes masterminds even coach contestants on what to say and do.
+Producers might not print out scripts for the stars of The Bachelor, The Bachelorette and Bachelor in Paradise to follow, but they’re definitely pulling some strings on each season’s ~journey~ to find love.
+In fact, these behind-the-scenes masterminds sometimes even coach contestants on what to say and do.

 So, is the Bachelor franchise scripted?
 The short answer is no, but producers have tried and true tactics they use to make sure they pull out as much emotion from the season as possible.

 “The end game … is getting a contestant to open up.
 To do that, the contestant must feel like they can trust you,” former producer Ben Hatta said in Amy Kaufman’s tell-all book, Bachelor Nation.

 The extent of involvement from the Bachelor producers varies depending on who you ask.
 Show alums Brooks Forester, Sharleen Joynt and Chris Bukowski all claimed they repeated on-camera what the producers told them to say during confessional interviews due to caving under pressure.

 “I was saying lines verbatim from producers because I’d been sitting in a stupid room for an hour and just wanted to go,” Chris, who has appeared in the franchise five times, told author Amy.
 “You would say something you totally didn’t even believe or want to say, but they just keep asking you and asking you and asking you — just like you’re being interrogated.”

 Season 16 Bachelorette contestant Bennett Jordan reflected on his experience during an interview with Life & Style in July 2021.
 He admitted “manipulation is a strong word” to describe what happens behind the scenes.